VirtCode/serene-aur/docs/deployment/host-docker.md

     image: ghcr.io/virtcode/serene-aur:latest
     restart: unless-stopped

-    # we set an explicit container name so our build container can reach it
+    # we set an explicit container name so our build containers can reach it
     container_name: serene

     environment: